awesomephant/blog/_posts/2018-01-17-feret-database.md

 I'm not sure what I'm going to do with these images.
 I could use them to train a neural network, but they're also an interesting artifact in themselves.
 They're essentially a time capsule from the campus of [George Mason University](https://www2.gmu.edu/) in the 1990s - 90s haircuts etc. I also like the idea that these are images only ever intended for machines to look at.
 Also the fact that these are basically scientific documents created for a government agency, yet some of them are surprisingly artisitic.

 It reminds me of [Evidence (1977)](http://larrysultan.com/gallery/evidence/) by Larry Sultan an Mike Mandel, where they took NASA research photographs, took them out of their original context and put them in a new order that tells a story.

+## January 15, 2018

+Turns out [Trevor Paglen](http://www.paglen.com/) did some [work on the FERET images very recently](https://qz.com/1103545/macarthur-genius-trevor-paglen-reveals-what-ai-sees-in-the-human-world/).
+The exhibition also includes machine-generated images and some original photography - all very succesful.
+I'll try and get an exhibition catalogue.

+Paglen has been doing this work for a while.
+Other projects of his include [Invisible : covert operations and classified landscapes](https://libsearch.arts.ac.uk/cgi-bin/koha/opac-detail.pl?biblionumber=235160&query_desc=), a book on restricted government sites.
+Also [Blank Spots on the Map](https://books.google.co.uk/books/about/Blank_Spots_on_the_Map.html?id=oM8u2198DcsC&printsec=frontcover&source=kp_read_button&redir_esc=y#v=onepage&q&f=false), which is about how governments manipulate maps to hide what they're doing.